beautybird/GateKeeper-Client-Server-Integrity-Layer/README.md

 For tables, policies,triggers & functions and the edge function ,You may run all the code at the Supabase SQL editor (preffered) or bash CLI .

-Current codes apply for Aupabase.
+Current codes apply for Supabase Platform.
 For dedicated Postgresql comming soon.

 ### 1 · Clone & run the setup SQL